aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

 #### AWS S3 Console

+Open file Explorer to the top directory of your local git repo

 1. Sign in to the AWS Console and navigate to the S3 console. https://s3.console.aws.amazon.com/s3/home
 2. Verify the region.
 3. Choose the **+Create bucket** button.